 Healthy living not only makes you feel good, but it can keep you from experiencing many diseases and health conditions.
 Obtaining adequate nutrition is an essential part of living a healthy life.
 Poor nutrition can result from failure to eat enough or failure to choose the right kinds of foods.
-The United States Department of Agriculture food pyramid provides recommendations on amounts to consume from each food group to attain proper nutrition.
+The United States Department of Agriculture MyPlate provides recommendations on amounts to consume from each food group to attain proper nutrition.
 Failing to choose a balanced diet full of nutritious foods increases your risk of developing many preventable diseases.

 Before being diagnosed with diabetes, many people find that they have prediabetes.
 This is a condition in which blood glucose levels are higher than normal but not high enough to be diabetes.
 Oftentimes, establishing good nutrition and exercise habits can prevent prediabetes from progressing to full blown diabetes.

 The Mayo Clinic indicates that iron deficiency anemia affects 1 to 2 percent of American adults.
 Your body needs iron to make hemoglobin to transport oxygen throughout the body, and it is found in meat and poultry.
 Anemia can also be caused by a lack of vitamin B12, which your body needs to make red blood cells.
 Vitamin B12 is found in fortified grains and animal products.